buzzdriving/buzzdriving.github.io/index.md

 ----------

 ### Flexible lessons
 We tailor our lessons to suit your requirements.
 Lessons can be scheduled at a flexible time and place.
 We offer lessons of one, one and a half and two hours in length.
-Block booking discounts available.

 ### Theory test
 In order to apply for your practical test a theory test must be taken and passed.
 Help is provided to prepare you for this test.